aserto-dev/java-authorizer/README.md

 [![slack](https://img.shields.io/badge/slack-Aserto%20Community-brightgreen)](https://asertocommunity.slack.com)

-Java GRPC bindings for aserto-authorizer.
-Those are raw bindings, for a better developer experience we recommend you use [aserto-java](https://github.com/aserto-dev/aserto-java) or [aserto-spring](https://github.com/aserto-dev/aserto-spring) if your project already uses Spring.
+Generated Java gRPC bindings for the Aserto & Topaz Authorizer Service; these are low-level bindings.

+For a more idiomatic development experience, we advise using the [aserto-java](https://github.com/aserto-dev/aserto-java) and/or [aserto-spring](https://github.com/aserto-dev/aserto-spring) packages.

 > **Warning**
 >
-> **0.20.5** is the latest version published to maven central.
-Versions starting with 1.0.z have been removed from maven central and are no longer available for download.
+> **0.20.11** is the latest version published to maven central.
+Versions starting with 1.0.x have been removed from maven central and are no longer available for download.

 ## Requirements
-- golang 1.19
+- golang 1.22
 - [maven](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html)
 - java 1.8 or newer